 The program gives you the opportunity to enhance your practical skills through master classes, student performances and QPAC concerts.
 Activities in the program may also encompass solo performances, choral performances, chamber music, world music, early music and contemporary ensembles.

-On graduation, you are well equipped to pursue a range of careers depending on your studies:
+You will graduate well equipped to pursue a range of careers depending on your studies:

-- · arts administration
+- · arts administration - broadcasting

-- broadcasting

-- chamber music

-- composition or arrangement

-- concert planning and management